 Antelopes

-The male blackbuck (Antilope cervicapra) is a wonderful creature, coal black, with white markings on face, legs and belly, and long, straight, spiralled horns. – Tal Chapar Sanctuary, Rajasthan.
+The male blackbuck (Antilope cervicapra) is a wonderful creature, coal black, with white markings on face, legs and belly, and long, straight, spiralled horns. – Tal Chapar Wildlife Sanctuary, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 Greater kudu (Strepsiceros strepsiceros) males have impressive spiralled horns.
-This picture shows a male of the subspecies zambeziensis, with yellow-billed ox-peckers (Buphagus africanus), searching for skin parasites, Hwange National Park, Zimbabwe.
+This picture shows a male of subspecies zambeziensis, with yellow-billed ox-peckers (Buphagus africanus) searching for skin parasites, Hwange National Park, Zimbabwe.
 (Photo copyright © by Kaj Halberg)

-This male Kirk’s dik-dik (Madoqua kirkii, subspecies cavendishi), is marking his territory with secretions from an eye gland, Arusha National Park, Tanzania.
+This male Kirk’s dik-dik (Madoqua kirkii ssp. cavendishi) is marking his territory with secretions from an eye gland, Arusha National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-Antelopes, comprising about 30 genera with c.
-90 species, are not a homogeneous or well-defined group.
+Antelopes, comprising about 30 genera with around 90 species, are not a homogeneous or well-defined group.
 The term is used to describe all members of the family Bovidae, which are not cattle, sheep, goats, or goat-antelopes.
-Ongoing genetic research may cause this family to be reorganized several times in the future.
 The vast majority of antelopes are found in Africa, with a dozen species in Asia.

 The word antelope stems from an ancient Greek word, antholops.
 According to Eustathius of Antioch (c.
 336), this was the name of a fabulous animal “haunting the banks of the Euphrates, very savage, hard to catch and having long, saw-like horns capable of cutting down trees.”